enam/neighborhoods/README.md

 ###Steps to Configure

 1. Create a [CartoDB](http://cartodb.com/) account.
- 	-add a table, easiest way would be to dowload the shapefile from the [Live Site](http://pnwmaps.com/neighborhoods), add it to your cartoDB account, and empty it.
+ 	-add a table. ~~ easiest ~~ One way would be to dowload the shapefile from the [Live Site](http://pnwmaps.com/neighborhoods), add it to your cartoDB account, and empty it.
 That way you would get the field names and data types rolled right over.
+However a couple items need updateing.
+The "description" field gets imported as "descriptio" with no "n".
+Needs updating in the cartodb table.
+Also, the "flag" field needs data type changed back to boolean.
+Not really sure why it doesn't import correctly...but there it is.

 2. Change the configuration settings in the top bit of [hoodscript.js](https://github.com/enam/neighborhoods/blob/master/js/hoodscript.js).